 So here’s the question: do you want to facilitate a route through to the best result?
 Or drive the path to the result you’ve imagined?
 You can’t do both.

-• What would you need to believe differently to trust you can achieve the best outcome if it’s driven by the followers?
+• What would you need to believe differently to trust you can achieve the best outcome if it’s driven by the Followers?

 I believe that leading and following are two sides of the same coin.
 And I believe it must be an interdependent process.